rushxbh910/Automated-Eye-Disease-Detection-System/README.md

 <!-- Make sure to clarify how you will satisfy the Unit 4 and Unit 5 requirements,
 and which optional "difficulty" points you are attempting. -->
-###### Model Training at Scale
+######## Model Training at Scale
-A. Train and Re-train
-We will train a convolutional neural network (CNN)-based image classification model on eye disease dataset.
-The model will be retrained periodically using new production data to adapt to evolving patterns.
-The CNN model is chosen for its efficiency in image classification tasks.
-We will experiment with different architectures (ResNet, EfficientNet) to compare accuracy and training time.
+We're building a convolutional neural network (CNN) to classify eye diseases from medical images.
+Given CNNs' efficiency in image classification, we’ll experiment with different architectures like ResNet and EfficientNet to find the best balance between accuracy and training time.
+To keep the model up to date with evolving patterns, we’ll periodically retrain it using new production data.

-B. Training Strategies for Large Models (Difficulty Point) If the model doesn’t fit on a single low-end GPU, we will implement Distributed Data Parallel (DDP) or Fully Sharded Data Parallel (FSDP) to enable multi-GPU training.
-We will analyze the impact of batch size adjustments and gradient accumulation on training efficiency.
-C. Distributed Training for Faster Training (Difficulty Point) We will compare training time on one GPU vs. multiple GPUs using DDP (data parallel training) and FSDP (sharded gradients).
-A plot of training time vs. GPU count will be included in our report.
+Since large models can be challenging to train on a single low-end GPU, we’ll explore Distributed Data Parallel (DDP) and Fully Sharded Data Parallel (FSDP) techniques to enable multi-GPU training.
+We’ll also analyze how adjusting batch sizes and using gradient accumulation can improve training efficiency.
+To understand the impact of distributed training, we’ll compare training times across different GPU setups—single vs. multi-GPU—using DDP and FSDP.
+Our findings, including a plot of training time versus GPU count, will be summarized in a report.

-######  Meeting Unit 5 Requirements: Model Training Infrastructure & Platform
+######## Model Training Infrastructure & Platform
-A. Experiment Tracking
-We will self-host an MLFlow/W&B server on Chameleon to track training metrics, hyperparameters, and model performance.
-Logging will be integrated into our training code to store all experiments.
+To meet the requirements of Unit 5, we plan to build a robust model training infrastructure that ensures efficient experiment tracking, job scheduling, and fault tolerance.
+We will self-host an MLFlow or Weights & Biases (W&B) server on Chameleon to track key training metrics, hyperparameters, and overall model performance.
+This tracking system will be fully integrated into our training code, allowing us to log and store all experiments for future analysis and improvement.

-B. Scheduling Training Jobs
-A Ray cluster will be set up for training job scheduling.
-Model training will be submitted as a job in a continuous training pipeline.
-Ray Train for fault tolerance & checkpointing:
-We will try to incorporate Ray Train in the training process that will support automatic failure recovery.
-Hyperparameter Tuning with Ray Tune:
-Advanced tuning algorithms (Bayesian optimization, ASHA) will be used for efficient hyperparameter search.
-A comparison of different tuning methods will be presented.
+For scheduling training jobs, we will deploy a Ray cluster to manage job submissions within a continuous training pipeline.
+To enhance fault tolerance, we aim to incorporate Ray Train, which supports automatic failure recovery and checkpointing to ensure seamless training even in the event of system interruptions.
+Additionally, we will leverage Ray Tune for hyperparameter tuning, utilizing advanced optimization techniques like Bayesian optimization and ASHA to efficiently explore the search space.
+A comparative analysis of different tuning methods will also be conducted to determine the most effective approach for our models.

 #### Model serving and monitoring platforms